Pondfield Cove

-Pondfield Cove is a small, secluded, south-facing cove immediately to the east of Worbarrow Tout and west of Gad Cliff on the south coast of the Isle of Purbeck, in Dorset, England.
-It is about 12 km south of Wareham and about 16 km west of Swanage.
+Pondfield Cove is a small, secluded, south-facing cove on the south coast of the Isle of Purbeck, in Dorset, England, about 12 km south of Wareham and about 16 km west of Swanage.

+There are small pebbly beaches with cliffs at each end: Gad Cliff to the east and Worbarrow Tout to the west, with Worbarrow Bay beyond.
+At the back of the beach are "dragon's teeth" concrete defences dating from World War II.

 The cove is only accessible when the Lulworth Ranges are open to the public.
-It can be reached either by a 1.4 km walk down an easy track alongside Tyneham Gwyle, from the car park alongside the ghost village of Tyneham, or alternatively via the South West Coast Path.
+It can be reached either by a 1.4 km walk down an easy track of around 1,500 yards alongside Tyneham Gwyle, from the car park alongside the ghost village of Tyneham, or alternatively via the South West Coast Path.
+There are hiking trails around the cove area.